Table of Contents Show

 - The One-Bite Rule

-It is a widespread thought that the instant a dog is fed or tastes blood probably after biting a person or another animal of any kind, the dog develops a sudden knack to continue tasting blood.
-This thought also spread to the idea that when the dog tastes blood, it is very difficult and almost hopeless to stop the dog from tasting blood.
+It is a widespread thought that the instant a dog is fed or tastes blood, probably after biting a person or another animal of any kind, the dog develops a sudden knack to continue tasting blood.
+This thought also spread to the idea that when the dog tastes blood, it is tough and almost hopeless to stop the dog from tasting blood.

 Normally, just like other animals, dogs have the natural trait of protecting and securing.
 From trained dogs to Guardian dogs, military dogs, and home dogs, they all have the ability to bite and in some extreme instances, kill.
 But they all show a level of reluctance to do so.

-Arguably, the general answer to this is NO. The taste of blood does not concern the ability or sudden behavior to become vicious.
-However, some people have argued that dogs become vicious after tasting blood but there are no solid data to strengthen this claim.
+Arguably, the general answer to this is NO. The taste of blood does not concern the ability or impulsive behavior to become vicious.
+However, some people have argued that dogs become vicious after tasting blood, but there are no solid data to strengthen this claim.

-For some reason, many dog lovers feed their dogs lumps of raw meat with blood dripping from it.
+For some reason, many dog lovers feed their dogs lumps of raw meat with blood dripping.
 This does not make the dog go crazy and become vicious.